 - created over 4 billion hectares of man-made deserts

-- applied ever increasing amounts of chemical fertilizer particularly in monoculture farming enterprises, and,
+- applied ever increasing amounts of chemical fertiliser particularly in monoculture farming enterprises, and,

 - in the process, used 150% of the sustainable resources of the planet*.